Key tax and accounting dates for small businesses 2023/24

 Tax year dates

-Firstly, it’s essential to know that the UK’s tax year is different from the regular calendar year.
-Also referred to as “the financial year”, the dates apply to employed and self-employed tax matters.
+The UK’s tax year is different from the regular calendar year.
+Also referred to as ‘the financial year’, the dates apply to employed and self-employed tax matters.

-Many of the dates in this guide are determined by the start and end of the tax year, not the calendar year.
-So though we’re well into 2022, we’re still approaching the new tax year that will affect your accounting timelines.
+Many of the dates covered in this post are determined by the start and end of the tax year, not the calendar year.

 What is the tax year?

-For example, critical dates for January of that tax year refer to January 2021, and deadlines falling in “the October following the tax year” refer to October 2021.
+For example, critical dates for January of that tax year refer to January 2023, and deadlines falling in ‘the October following the tax year’ refer to October 2023.

-It’s important to understand how the tax year works to ensure you collect any money you’re owed and avoid penalty charges for missed deadlines.
-It may seem confusing, but as long as you’re clear on when your year starts and ends, you’ll be able to calculate critical dates without any problems.
+It’s important to collect any money you’re owed and avoid penalty charges for missed deadlines.
+As long as you’re clear on when your year starts and ends, you’ll be able to calculate critical dates without any problems.

-Top Tip: In your first year of business, depending on your incorporation date and other factors, your tax year begin and end dates might be different from the standard 6th April to 5th April.
-Learn the nuances of the tax year and how it affects your tax return in our simple guide to small business tax ⚖️
+In your first year of business, depending on your incorporation date and other factors, your tax year start and end dates might be different from the standard 6 April to 5 April.

 Self Assessment tax return deadlines

-Self Assessment tax applies to those whose income isn’t automatically taxed by their employers through the PAYE (“pay as you earn”) scheme.
-You’re responsible for paying taxes and National Insurance Contributions (NICs) on any income you receive outside of the PAYE tax code.
+The Self Assessment tax regime applies to those whose income isn’t automatically taxed by their employers through the PAYE (pay as you earn) scheme.
+You’re responsible for paying tax and National Insurance Contributions (NICs) on any income you receive outside of the PAYE tax code.

-That means if you’re self-employed, a sole trader, a partner or the director of a company, you likely need to register for, file and pay Self Assessment taxes.
+That means if you’re self-employed, a sole trader, a partner or the director of a company, you probably need to register for Self Assessment, file a tax return and pay Income Tax.

-Top Tip: Find out more about who needs to complete Self Assessment returns in our complete guide to Self Assessment taxes ⚡️
+Learn more: Find out more about who needs to complete Self Assessment tax returns in our complete guide to Self Assessment taxes

-Top Tip: Want help navigating your registration?
-Learn the ins and outs and get help in our guide to Self Assessment registration ✅
+Learn more: Learn the ins and outs and get help in our guide to Self Assessment registration

 Self Assessment tax payment and filing deadlines